-- ✓ If one of the screening tympanometers from Special Olympics are used the Otowave from Amplivox- than a tympanogram shows a "Pass" if the peak from the tympanogram is within the adapted normative square on the screen AND ear canal value was within normal limits.
-If the tympanogram doesn't show a peak (type B), or if the peak is outside of the normative square, then it is a "No Pass". - ✓ The screener needs to use these adapted tympanometric normative data ("Rule of 2") but can make a referral based on professional experience.
-If there are questions about the results, ask the Healthy Hearing Clinical Director. - ✓ If an athlete has a "No Pass" on tympanometry in one or both ears, but all the other screening results are normal, the athlete may not be referred to a specialist.
-In this case, referral to a specialist is only necessary if the clinical volunteer (audiologist or physician) recommends it (e.g., results on otoscopy + tympanometry show an acute infection). - ✓ If middle ear screening with tympanometry is not possible ("Unable to test"), the athlete will not be referred for middle ear problems based on lack of tympanometry results alone.
+- ✓ If one of the screening tympanometers from Special Olympics are used the Otowave[®] from Amplivox[®] - than a tympanogram shows a "Pass" if the peak from the tympanogram is within the adapted normative square on the screen AND ear canal value was within normal limits.
+If the tympanogram doesn't show a peak (type B), or if the peak is outside of the normative square, then it is a "No Pass". - ✓ The screener needs to use these adapted tympanometric normative data ("Rule of 2"), but can make a referral based on professional experience.
+If there are questions about the results, ask the HH CD or the Lead Audiologist. - ✓ If an athlete has a "No Pass" on tympanometry in one or both ears, but all the other screening results are normal, the athlete may not be referred to a specialist.
+In this case, referral to a specialist is only necessary if the professional volunteer (audiologist or physician) recommends it (e.g. results on otoscopy + tympanometry show an acute infection). - ✓ If middle ear screening with tympanometry is not possible ("Can't Test"), the athlete will not be referred for middle ear problems based on lack of tympanometry results alone.